On this page:

 A person with ADHD may show some of the following signs:

 Your child's doctor will test your child for ADHD.
-Your doctor will want information from others, like you and his teacher.
-Your child's school may test him to see what help he needs in class.
-An SLP may test your child to see if he has speech, language, or social problems.
+Your doctor will want information from others, like you and their teacher.
+Your child's school may test them to see what help they need in class.
+An SLP may test your child to see if they have speech, language, or social problems.

 The SLP may: